Expiration, exercise, and assignment | Robinhood

 Depending on the collateral held for a short contract, a few different things can occur.
 For more details, check out Navigating exercise & assignment.

-Check out Advanced options strategies (Level 3) to learn more about calls, puts, and multi-leg options strategies.
+Check out Basic options strategies (Level 2) and Advanced options strategies (Level 3) to learn more about calls, puts, and multi-leg options strategies.

 Unassigned anticipated assignment